edulinq/autograder-server/README.md

 Additionally, when running the server in `--unit-testing` mode, most configs may get overwritten by the testing infrastructure but environmental variables will not get overwritten.
-For more information about config options see the [config section](#configuration) of this document.
+For more information about config options see the [Configuration section](#configuration) of this document.

 ## Running Tests